 How to Engage with Journalists on Social MediaKnowing how to engage with journalists on social media can help you understand their interests and point of view on your industry.
-And using the strategies in this post, along with registering for our upcoming webinar: The Good, the Bad, and the Best will ensure your next PR campaign is pitch perfect.
+And using the strategies in this post, along with downloading our on demand webinar: The Good, the Bad, and the Best will ensure your next PR campaign is pitch perfect.

 Ten years ago, before media databases and Google-able phone numbers, the hardest task of any PR campaign was tracking down journalists’ contact details.
 Whether you had access to the infamous News Media Yellow Book or tried to MacGyver your way to a phone number, it was both a time-consuming and headache-inducing process.

 Now, the tricky part isn’t tracking down journalists’ latest newsroom extensions.
 It’s figuring out when and how to engage with them in a way that’s professional, effective and personalized to each one—especially when it comes to social media.

 If you’re still wrapping your head around how to interact with journalists online, here are three questions to help guide an outreach strategy and bullet points to help you engage with journalists on social media.

 First, pull out your trusty (and most updated!) media list and, line-by-line, figure out who of your top journalists are using social media and which platforms they’re using.
 (P.S.: Meltwater’s database search function makes this a breeze.)

 For those that are using social media, are they posting daily?
 Several times a week?
 If so, you’re in business.
 If not, stick to email.
 You don’t want to risk your messages being overlooked because they simply aren’t seeing them.

 3. How do they interact with PR professionals and/or brands (if at all)?